Extensive visual art plagiarism exposed:

 Published by Yisa Gallery - Monday February 4, 2019.

-1. On the 11th of February 2019, the Curator of Contemporary Art at Nairobi National Museum and Yusuf 's paintings have immediately been removed from their walls.
-They have also sent communications to their networks in Nairobi to warn them of Yusuf's plagiarism.
+1. On the 11th of February 2019, the Curator of Contemporary Art at Nairobi National Museum confirmed that the institution has conducted independent investigations and Usuf 's paintings have immediately been removed from their walls.
+They have also sent communications to their networks in Nairobi to warn them of Usuf's plagiarism.

-2. On the 10th of February, a notice was received from Oakland Art Murmur that the organization will from the organization's website.
+2. On the 10th of February, a notice was received from Oakland Art Murmur that the organization will remove Usuf's profile from the organization's website.

 ORIGINAL (by Yisa on the right)

-On the left below are the number of works that were plagiarized by Yusuf Ssali without any credit, the consent of, or permission from the original artist, Yisa Akinbolaji.
+On the left below are the number of works that were plagiarized by Usuf Dsali without any credit, the consent of, or permission from the original artist, Yisa Akinbolaji.
 On the right are some of the original works as created by Yisa.
 A few images below are from Yisa's exhibition booklet.

 P A I N T I N G - P R I N T M A K I N G - I N S TA L L A T I O N S